Sunland Park, New Mexico: Economy and points of interest

 The Sunland Park Racetrack & Casino is located in the city; in the 2010s, it was the main economic driver of the city, which suffers from a high poverty rate.
 After New Mexico began legal sales of marijuana for recreational use in 2022, a booming marijuana economy sprung up in Sunland Park, sustained primarily by Texans who travel to New Mexico to purchase marijuana, as recreational marijuana sales are prohibited in Texas.
 As of January 2024, sixteen marijuana dispensaries operated in Sunland Park, the second-most in the state (after Albuquerque, which has a much larger population).

 Although the town sits on the U.S.-Mexico border, there is no port of entry in the town.
+It is the location of the International Boundary Marker No. 1, U.S. and Mexico, the easternmost US-Mexico border marker.

 Western Playland, an amusement park, moved to Sunland Park in 2006, after it left its original location in El Paso County, Texas's Ascarate Park, where it had opened in 1960.
 The park shut down in November 2021, but reopened in 2023 under new ownership.